Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Remove All Permissions from SharePoint Item
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Removing all user permissions from a SharePoint Item with the help of Microsoft Flow.
+Removing all user permissions from a SharePoint Item with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters